Ms-Suhan/Video-streaming-backend/readme.md

-# Welcomet to the video streaming app
+# Welcome to the video streaming app - Prototype

 ## This is a simple video streaming app that allows you to upload and watch videos.